tmahlburg/tfm/README.md

 Simple file manager implemented in Qt for Python.
 This project aims to create a simple, desktop agnostic, unix file-manager.
 The initial version is going to be implemented in Python, though this might change in a later version, if there are performance problemss.
 The Project is in a proof of concept stage right now and it is not advised to use it at the moment.
+If you still want to try it, a python package is available in the ```dist``` directory of this repository

 ## Features:
 * basic directory traversal